On the convergence of generalized kernel-based interpolation by greedy data selection algorithms: Generalized kernel-based interpolation

-The fill distance can be viewed as the radius of the largest open ball with midpoint in $\Gamma$ that does not contain any point from $\Lambda$.
-We will make more sense of this geometric description in the next section.
+according to Definition~\ref{defi:fill_distance} (with $(Z,d_Z) = (\Gamma, \|\cdot\|_{K}$ and $A = \Lambda$).
+In order to give a geometric description for the fill distance, note that $h_{\Lambda, \Gamma}$ in \eqref{eq:generalized_fill_distance} is the radius of the largest open ball in the normed linear space $(\mathcal{H}_K^*,\|\cdot\|_K)$ with midpoint in $\Gamma$ that does not contain any point from $\Lambda$.
+To further explain on this, let us finally make a few relevant examples for scattered data interpolation from different data types.